 Do you want to learn how to downgrade the Moto X device to stock Android Jelly Bean OS?
 It is quite easy.
 This process is required when you want to reinstall a stock Firmware, which was an unofficial OS and it couldn’t give the desired result.

-This method is necessary when you want to reinstall a stock firmware after you previously installed an unofficially OS and you don’t like it or the custom ROM didn’t work very well.
-Also, if the device was rooted and the warranty was been voided and now you want the warranty back this guide can be helpful.
-So, in order to resolve the issues, bugs, and other problems regarding with a custom firmware you’ll have to restore the device with an official (stock) Android Jelly Bean OS.
+This process is also required if the device was rooted and the warranty was been voided and now you want the warranty back.
+So, in order to resolve the issues, bugs, and other problems related to a custom Firmware you’ll have to restore the device with an official (stock) Android Jelly Bean OS.

 - This guide is compatible with all Moto X models (including AT&T, T-Mobile, US Cellular, Sprint, Rogers and Verizon).